 Better-for-you food with naturally-sourced ingredients.

 BENEO functional ingredients offer a wide variety of solutions to improve the nutritional identity of your product proposition.
 Ranging from reducing the less desired ingredients to including the more desirable ones, and even improving the taste or texture of such “reduced recipes”.

 Taste and texture are key when developing a scrumptious product, and fat is one of the building blocks developers use to deliver smooth textures.
-Unfortunately, fat content negatively affects the number of calories and the overall nutritional image of a product.
+Unfortunately, fat content negatively affects calories and the nutritional image of products.

 Sugar-rich foods are under scrutiny and may even risk being banned from mother’s shopping trolleys.
 How can we improve their nutritional profile to make the tasty products mum-friendly again?
 With a focus on sugar reduction for healthier food choices, one way is to communicate with simple taglines, like e.g. “…% less sugar” or use colour-coded labels front-of-pack.

 With BENEO’s naturally-sourced fibres, it is very easy to reduce the initial sugar content by 30% in products like biscuits, beverages, cereals and yes, even in ice cream!
 Alternatively, we offer Isomalt, a sweetener derived exclusively from beet sugar.
 With its low hygroscopicity, it is a sweet solution in a multitude of indulgent applications; e.g. in confections or dry and soft-baked goods.
 Talk to our experts about all BENEO’s answers for sugar replacement requirements.